alphagov/government-service-design-manual/service-manual/communications/blogs.md

 As a means of providing evidence for the standard, blogging has a relatively low impact on a team’s existing process.
 We expects posts to be regular and candid, reflecting the pace of development within an organisation and providing plenty of opportunity for members of a go live panel to review a teams progress in advance of the review.

 ## Getting a blog
 GDS is setting up a GOV.UK blogging platform to help services provide evidence in this way.
-It will be ready from the beginning of May.
+It will be ready from the end of May.
 More details about how to set up a blog will be available soon.

 If your department or team already has a blog, there’s no need to start an additional one.
-[Let us know where it is](mailto:dbdss@digital.cabinet-office.gov.uk), and GDS will make sure it is linked to from the GOV.UK platform -- so there is one place that hosts all the service team blogs in government.
+[Let us know where it is](mailto:dbdss@digital.cabinet-office.gov.uk) and GDS will make sure it is linked to from the GOV.UK platform, so there is one place that hosts all the service team blogs in government.

 ## How to write a blog post